stevana/armstrong-distributed-systems/docs/implementing-behaviours.md

 > language efficiently enough to be useful).
 -- Alan Kay (http://userpage.fu-berlin.de/~ram/pub/pub_jf47ht81Ht/doc_kay_oop_en)

-(Small talk was also influenced by [Simula](https://dl.acm.org/doi/abs/10.1145/365813.365819), but I don't know anything about Simula so I won't go further down the rabbit hole at this point.
+(Smalltalk was also influenced by [Simula](https://dl.acm.org/doi/abs/10.1145/365813.365819), but I don't know anything about Simula so I won't go further down the rabbit hole at this point.
 I'd like to understand Simula better because apparently it was designed to